 To these were added more stalls, some an offshoot of the shops, selling mainly foods such as interesting sausages, breads, cakes and a few gifts.

 The scene was full of Christmas atmosphere as a choir of students stood on the street corner singing us a Gud Jul.
-There were hopefull looks for a few silver coins thrown into the tin in front of them.
+There were hopeful looks for a few silver coins thrown into the tin in front of them.

 As their impromptu concert came to an end we heard band music and followed it down the street until we found the source.
 We found a junior marching band with teenagers dressed in bright blue uniforms.